maryamkanj/ai-ml-course-projects/04-titanic-survival-classifier/README.md

 # Titanic Survival Classifier

-This project demonstrates a **comparison of classic Machine Learning models** on the Titanic dataset to predict passenger survival.
+This project demonstrates a comprehensive comparison of Machine Learning models on the Titanic dataset to predict passenger survival.
 It includes model training, hyperparameter tuning, and evaluation using multiple metrics and visualizations.

----

 ## Project Overview

-The goal of this project is to **classify passengers as survived or not** based on their features using a variety of ML models.
+The goal of this project is to classify passengers as survived or not based on their features using a variety of ML models with optimized hyperparameters.

-Models explored:
+### Models Implemented:

-* Logistic Regression
+- Logistic Regression
-* K-Nearest Neighbors (KNN)
+- K-Nearest Neighbors (KNN)
-* Decision Tree
+- Decision Tree
-* Random Forest
+- Random Forest
-* AdaBoost
+- AdaBoost
-* XGBoost
+- XGBoost

-Key workflow steps:
+## Technical Implementation

+### Workflow:
-1. Load and preprocess the dataset (`preprocessed_train.csv`)
+1. **Data Preparation**: Loaded preprocessed Titanic dataset (`preprocessed_train.csv`)
-2. Split the data into training and testing sets
+2. **Train-Test Split**: 80-20 split with stratified sampling to maintain class distribution
-3. Initialize models with default parameters
+3. **Model Initialization**: Six classifiers with appropriate parameters
-4. Perform **GridSearchCV / RandomizedSearchCV** for hyperparameter tuning
-5. Train all models and select best parameters
-6. Evaluate models on test data using:

-   * Accuracy
-   * F1-score
+4. **Hyperparameter Tuning**:
+   - **GridSearchCV** for KNN, Decision Tree, Random Forest, and AdaBoost
+   - **RandomizedSearchCV** for XGBoost
+   - 5-fold cross-validation for all models
+5. **Model Evaluation**:
+   - Accuracy and F1 scores
+   - Classification reports
-   * Confusion matrices
+   - Confusion matrices with visualizations
-7. Compare model performance to identify the best classifier

----

-## What I Implemented

-* Imported and prepared the Titanic dataset with pandas and NumPy
-* Split data into training and testing sets using `train_test_split`
-* Initialized multiple classifiers and defined hyperparameter grids
-* Used **GridSearchCV** (and RandomizedSearchCV for XGBoost) to find optimal parameters
-* Trained and evaluated each model
-* Printed **classification reports** and plotted **confusion matrices** for each model
-* Summarized **accuracy** and **F1 scores** in a final results table

----

 ## Skills Demonstrated

-* Tabular data preprocessing and handling
+- **Data Preprocessing**: Handling structured data with pandas and NumPy
-* Training multiple classical ML models
+- **Model Training**: Implementing multiple classical ML algorithms
-* Hyperparameter tuning using GridSearchCV and RandomizedSearchCV
+- **Hyperparameter Optimization**: Using GridSearchCV and RandomizedSearchCV with custom parameter grids
-* Model evaluation using accuracy, F1 score, classification reports, and confusion matrices
+- **Model Evaluation**: Comprehensive assessment using accuracy, F1 score, classification reports, and confusion matrices
-* Visualizing performance with seaborn heatmaps
+- **Data Visualization**: Creating confusion matrix heatmaps with seaborn
-* Comparing models for practical decision-making
+- **Comparative Analysis**: Systematic model comparison for practical decision-making

----

-This project is part of my hands-on **AI & Machine Learning learning path**, focusing on **classic ML algorithms and model evaluation techniques**.